December 18, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Hot Tub GFCI Breaker

 Dave’s Reply:

-Thanks for your electrical question Jim .
+Thanks for your Electrical Wiring question Jim.

-Factors That May Damage GFCI Breakers
+Conditions That May Cause GFCI Breakers To Be Damaged

 - I would recommend that the circuit breaker be installed in a rain tight protective enclosure.

-- Make sure to test your GFCI Circuit Breakers regularly.
+- Make sure to Test your GFCI Circuit Breakers regularly.

-- House Wiring Circuits and Circuit Breakers
+More about Hot Tub Wiring and GFCI Circuit Breakers

 - Electrical Wiring Protection using Circuit Breakers